-demonstrate that the leave of absence will not jeopardize the success of the research project;

-- provide, by email, supporting documentation indicating the nature and length of the planned leave; - transmit a supporting letter from their institution to the Fonds program officer concerned, confirming continuation of the employment relationship.
+- demonstrate that the deferral will not jeopardize the success of the research project; - provide supporting documentation indicating the nature and length of the planned deferral; - transmit a supporting letter from their institution to the Fonds program officer concerned, confirming continuation of the employment relationship.

-Leave without pay is considered an exception.
+This deferral is considered an exception.
 The Fonds reserves the right to refuse any request.

-This extension applies to research project funding holders.
-During the leave of absence, the Fonds could authorize expenses to "safeguard" the conduct of the research activities.
+This deferral applies to research project funding holders.
+During the leave without pay, the Fonds could authorize expenses to "safeguard" the conduct of the research activities.
 These are incremental expenses that protect the ability to complete the work in progress upon return to work, such as the cost of secure cloud storage for the research data already collected at the time of the leave.
 Secondary expenses such as the purchase of books are excluded.
-The same applies to substantial expenses that would mean that, upon return to work, there would be no money left to carry out the research activity, unless the funding holder can conclusively demonstrate that he or she will pursue the research project during the extension period without funding from the Fonds.
+The same applies to substantial expenses that would mean that, upon return to work, there would be no money left to carry out the research activity, unless the funding holder can conclusively demonstrate that he or she will pursue the research project without funding from the Fonds.